Related article: Adaptive SAS programming for the Software Development Life Cycle

 How do we go about adapting it to our organization IT guidelines?
 How do we arrange and support development and production environments?
 How do we set up our SAS developers so they can collaborate, but not overwrite each other’s work?
+What are the best practices for setting up SAS BI environments?
 What the hell are SAS folders?
 Why do we need them and how are they different from the operating system folders and directories?

 Let’s make everything straight.
 This post will explain the two distinct dimensions to a SAS BI environment: folder structure and software life cycle environments.
 It will also provide some suggestions on how you can set up your SAS Business Intelligence environment the right way.